 Distinction between Common law and equity:

 The second meaning of the Common Law can be understood with the one of equity.
 The heart of Common Law was originally what records the writ system (assignation).
 Writs were documents issued in order to start an action of course.
+Someone has to issue this writ and this is the court office, the chancellery.
+At this head of the office, the lord chancellor.
+The writs were limited in number that is to say that the complained of the litigants had to fit within one of the existing writ which embodied a form of action.
 The writ isn’t an invention; it was a technic use before the Normand invasion.

 - English legal system and difference with the civil law